Skip to main content

 Shebang

-If the package references node in the #!/usr/bin/env node shebang, bun run will by default respect it and use the system's node executable.
-You can force it to use Bun's node by passing --bun to bun run.
+If the package references node in the #!/usr/bin/env node shebang, bun run respects it by default and uses the system’s node executable.
+To force it to use Bun instead, pass --bun to bun run.
+When you pass --bun, Bun creates a symlink to the locally-installed Bun executable named "node" in a temporary directory and adds it to your PATH for the duration of the script.

 # Force using Bun's runtime instead of node